dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Case of a Construction Company

-Building project -- Project number, Name, Employees assigned to the project.
+Building project - Project number, Name, Employees assigned to the project.

-Employee -- Employee number, Name, Job classification
+Employee - Employee number, Name, Job classification

 The company charges its clients by billing the hours spent on each project.
 The hourly billing rate is dependent on the employee’s position.

 Periodically, a report is generated.

-Employees can work on multiple project.
+Employees can work on multiple projects.
 The hourly rate for each employee position is fixed

 ### <mark style="background: #69E772;">Sample Form:</mark>